DivanteLtd/woocommerce2vuestorefront/README.md

 - docker-compose

 ## Run Wordpress with WooCommerce included (dockerized)

-To simplify developing you can use one of existing tools, for instance: ready-to-use docker images nad wp-cli:
+To simplify the development process You may want to use one of existing tools, for instance: ready-to-use docker images and `wp-cli`:

 1. run containers by using `docker-compose.dev.yml` located in `dev/docker/` subdirectory: `docker-compose -f docker-compose.dev.yml up`
 > it's recommended to run this command being inside `docker` dir, because of docker's networking naming conventions which will be used in further steps

 2. install Wordpress fresh instance: `docker run -it --rm --volumes-from vsf_woo --network docker_default wordpress:cli wp core install --url="localhost" --title="VSFvsWoo" --admin_user="admin" --admin_email="developer@company.com" --admin_password=admin`
 > notice what parameters should be passed with command above: network and volumes-from should cover names set in docker-compose.dev.yml
 > it creates a new wordpress's instance available on `localhost` and with credentials `admin`/`admin`

 3. install woocommerce plugin via wp-cli: `docker run -it --rm --volumes-from vsf_woo --network docker_default wordpress:cli wp plugin install woocommerce --activate`

 4. add some attributes and options, running:
 ```
    docker run -it --rm --volumes-from vsf_woo --network docker_default wordpress:cli wp wc product_attribute create --name=Size --type=options --user=admin